seppenen/Pipeline_IAC/README.md

 ### Sonarqube requirements:

 Configure property sonar.projectKey to pom.xml.
-The value "new_project" is hardcoded value to Terraform scipts.
+The value "new_project" is hardcoded value to Terraform scripts.
 Do not change this value.
 ```bash
 <sonar.version>3.7.0.1746</sonar.version>
 <sonar.projectKey>new_project</sonar.projectKey>